irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 NOTE: Go to Slide 2
 #### SLIDE 2
 2. Display two sets of images, these are both real images but extraordinary in some way.
 Ask students to identify which is synthetic.
 (Concrete_Experience-Image3-Real-Bird.webp and Image7-Real-Mob_Journalist.jpeg) (5 minutes)
+3. Students share their observations.
+(5 minutes)
 Go to Slide 3
 #### SLIDE 3
-(Concrete_Experience-Image2-AI-Car.webp and Concrete_Experience-Image1-AI-Aligators.jpeg)
-3. Students share their observations.
-(5 minutes)
-4. Reveal to the students which images were synthetic.
+4. Reveal to the students which images were synthetic (Marked with X).
 Do NOT discuss the detection techniques used yet; instead, go to the publish and process phase.

 NOTE: Go to Slide 4
+#### SLIDE 4: Lesson Title
+NOTE: Instructor transition while they have student's attention to the lesson title which is the answer to the challenge presented in the concrete experience.
+NOTE: Go to Slide 5
-#### SLIDE 4
+#### SLIDE 5: Lesson Objectives
 **Instructional Lead-in:**
 "The learning objectives for this block are to recognize AI-generated content effectively using specific detection techniques for images, text, and audio."

-NOTE: Go to Slide 4
-#### SLIDE 4

 **Scope Statement:** During this 2-hour block of instruction, the students will learn to detect and analyze AI-generated content using structured analytic techniques.
 They will participate in practical exercises to apply these techniques and gain confidence in their ability to validate information sources.